I'll Get You for This

 It was one of the first productions by Romulus Films.
 Production was completed in 1950 but the film was not released until the following year.

 The sets were designed by the art director Ralph W. Brinton.
 Established actresses Greta Gynt and Margot Grahame and future Irish star Constance Smith all make brief appearances.

 Plot

-American gambler Nick Cain (Raft) arrives at the town of San Paola, and befriends shoe-shine boy Toni (Staiola).
+American gambler Nick Cain arrives at the town of San Paola, and befriends shoe-shine boy Toni.
 He discovers he has been framed for the murder of an American Treasury agent.
-He escapes with Kay Wonderly (Gray) to an abandoned village, leaving her to hide out.
-Cain gets help from Massine (Goldner), whom he does not trust.
+He escapes with Kay Wonderly to an abandoned village, leaving her to hide out.
+Cain gets help from Massine, whom he does not trust.
 He uncovers an international counterfeiting ring, members of which are responsible for the murder.